benvaljean/benvaljean.github.io/_posts/2009-08-19-Monitor_SQL_Server_(MSSQL)_using_Nagios.markdown

 also be checked, called the transaction-dealy and the redo queue respectively.

-    #check_nt syntax for perfmon counnters from what is seen from within perfmon for named instances
+    #check_nt syntax for perfmon counnters differs from what is seen from within perfmon for SQL named instances
     #This monitors a named instance called PROD:

     #Send queue / principal queue